EgloDevelopment/EgloPayments/README.md

-  "confirmed_balance_usd": (float, Confirmed USD value of wallet), "amount_requested_btc": (float, Bitcoin amount of how much Bitcoin the wallet is expecting), "amount_requested_usd": (float/integer, USD amount of how much bitcoin the wallet is expecting), "time_created": (integer, Time in UNIX when the payment was created), "time_expires": (integer, Time in Unix when the payment expires) }
+  "confirmed_balance_usd": (float, Confirmed USD value of wallet), "amount_requested_btc": (float, Bitcoin amount of how much Bitcoin the wallet is expecting), "amount_requested_usd": (float/integer, USD amount of how much bitcoin the wallet is expecting), "time_created": (integer, Time in UNIX when the payment was created) }
 ```